 When the process is ready to start real-time execution, it calls frs_join().
-This call blocks until all enqueued processes are ready and scheduling has begun (see "Starting the Schedulers" on page 124).
+This call blocks until all enqueued processes are ready and scheduling begins (see "Starting Multiple Schedulers" on page 105).
 When frs_join() returns, the process is running in its first minor-frame execution.